-In absolute terms, the number of beds available decreased by 139 since 1993 (or from 3.1 to 2.5 beds per 1,000 population).
-Further, the average length of stay fell from 7.1 days to 5.9, as health care providers have increased the turnover of beds.
-Inpatient days per 1,000 population fell 16%, while gross revenue per inpatient day rose 64%.
-There are two effects influencing these data: a substitution effect and an output effect.
-Inpatient days are falling as patients are treated on an outpatient basis or are treated using alternative means such as prescription drugs.
-Gross revenue is rising as the treatment received at hospitals is increasingly technology intensive and high value.
-Outpatient visits per 1,000 population are rising in line with national trends.7 Aiding the reduction in the length of hospital stays are technological improvements.
+In absolute terms, the number of beds available decreased by 152 since 1993 (or from 3.1 to 2.5 beds per 1,000 population).
+Further, the average length of stay fell from 7.1 days to 6.2, as health care providers have increased the turnover of beds.

+Aiding the reduction in the length of hospital stays are technological improvements.
 The limitation of hospital stays does not necessarily imply a reduction in the level or quality of medical services.
 The rapid diffusion of technology in the health care industry brought patients in contact with cutting edge treatment.
 As the efficacy of medical care improves, the speed of treatment increases, reducing the length of time between illness and health.

+Figure 1.16

+Delaware Population

-Figure 1.16 Delaware Population Net Change by Age Group, 1990-2010
+Net Change by Age Group, 1990-2010